kubesphere/dev-guide/sites/extension-dev-guide/content/en/quickstart/hello-world-extension/_index.md

 ### Debug the extension

-Hello World 扩展组件的源代码保存在 `~/kubesphere-extensions/ks-console/extensions/hello-word/src` 目录中。
+The source code of the Hello World extension is stored in  `~/kubesphere-extensions/ks-console/extensions/hello-word/src` .

 You can change the string displayed on the page to `Test!`, as shown in the following figure: